AutomatedIT/vagrant/talk.md

 vagrant box add ubuntu/xenial64
 ```

 Now, strictly speaking, that step isn't even required, as it will be executed automatically later in the process if you haven't already pulled that box to your local machine.
+What this step is doing is downloading compressed box file from the default location - vagrantcloud.com - and uncompressing it into the .vagrant.d folder in your home area.

 ### Creating the Vagrantfile